Hall 6 of the FCCS EPM Cloud Study Tour

 • DPost the entry to Q2 with a prior period adjustment flag — FCCS automatically backdates it to Q1.

-Correct: C. Locked periods block all journal posts — both Standard and Enterprise.
-The correct post-lock procedure is: Admin unlocks the entity-period via Approvals → Period Status (with documented reason) → post the journal → entity moves to Impacted → rerun Consolidation → re-lock.
-The auditor adjustment should use an Enterprise Journal with the auditor communication as mandatory attachment, given its external origin and SOX implications.
+Correct: C. Locked periods in FCCS block all journal posts — both Consolidation Journals and Enterprise Journals.
+The correct post-lock procedure is: Admin unlocks via Home → Approvals → Change Status → Unlock (documented reason) → post the journal → entity moves to Impacted → rerun Consolidation until status is OK → re-lock.
+An auditor-requested reclassification that must appear in the ERP GL should use an Enterprise Journal with the auditor communication as mandatory attachment.

-Question 6 of 8 · Standard vs Enterprise — Decision
+Question 6 of 8 · Consolidation Journal vs Enterprise Journal — Decision

 GlobalMerge operates in a SOX-regulated environment.
-BritEdge posts a monthly depreciation reclassification of GBP 5,000 — the same amount every period, single entity, no cross-entity impact.
+BritEdge posts a monthly depreciation reclassification of GBP 5,000 — the same amount every period, single entity, no cross-entity impact, and the adjustment does not need to flow back to ERP.
 Which journal type is most appropriate?

 • AEnterprise Journal — SOX environments require Enterprise Journals for all entries regardless of materiality.

-• BStandard Journal — the entry is routine, single-entity, low-materiality, and the optional approval on a Standard Journal is sufficient for this risk profile.
+• BConsolidation Journal — the entry is routine, single-entity, low-materiality, consolidation-layer only, and the optional approval on a Consolidation Journal is sufficient for this risk profile.

 • CNeither — recurring same-amount entries should always be automated as Consolidation Rules in Hall 5.